intel-retail/automated-self-checkout/docs_src/environment_variables.md

-# Environment Variables (EV)
+# Environment Variable (EV)
-We support environment variables as inputs for container that runs inferencing pipeline, we categorize three types of environment variables:
+We support environment variables (EVs) as inputs for container that runs inferencing pipeline, we categorize three types of EVs:

-    1. EV support dlstreamer workload only
+    1. EVs support dlstreamer workload only
-    2. EV support opencv-ovms workload only
+    2. EVs support opencv-ovms workload only
-    3. EV support both
+    3. EVs support both

-## EV support DLStreamer Workload Only
+## EVs Support DLStreamer Workload Only
-Here is the list of EV that supports dlstreamer workload pipeline run:
+Here is the list of EVs that support dlstreamer workload pipeline run:

 - `GST_PIPELINE_LAUNCH`: for launching gst pipeline script file path and name, value can be "/home/pipeline-server/framework-pipelines/yolov5_pipeline/yolov5s.sh".
 - `GST_DEBUG`: for running pipeline in gst debugging mode, value can be 0, 1.
 - `LOG_LEVEL`: log level to be set when running gst pipeline, value can be ERROR, INFO, WARNING, more options can be find in https://gstreamer.freedesktop.org/documentation/tutorials/basic/debugging-tools.html?gi-language=c#the-debug-log
-- `AGGREGATE`: aggregate function at the end of the pipeline, value can be "", "gvametaaggregate name=aggregate", "aggregate branch. ! queue"
+- `AGGREGATE`: aggregate branches of the gstreamer pipeline, if any, at the end of the pipeline, value can be "", "gvametaaggregate name=aggregate", "aggregate branch. ! queue"
-- `OUTPUTFORMAT`: output format for the pipeline, value can be "! fpsdisplaysink video-sink=fakesink sync=true --verbose", "(render_mode)! videoconvert ! video/x-raw,format=I420 ! gvawatermark ! videoconvert ! fpsdisplaysink video-sink=ximagesink sync=true --verbose".
+- `OUTPUTFORMAT`: output format gstreamer instructions for the pipeline, value can be "! fpsdisplaysink video-sink=fakesink sync=true --verbose", "(render_mode)! videoconvert ! video/x-raw,format=I420 ! gvawatermark ! videoconvert ! fpsdisplaysink video-sink=ximagesink sync=true --verbose".
-- `VA_SURFACE`: VA surface to use for shared memory, value can be "", "! "video/x-raw(memory:VASurface)" (GPU only)".
+- `VA_SURFACE`: use video analytics surface from the shared memory if applicable, value can be "", "! "video/x-raw(memory:VASurface)" (GPU only)".
 - `PARALLEL_PIPELINE`: run pipeline in parallel using the tee branch, value can be "", "! tee name=branch ! queue".
-- `PARALLEL_AGGRAGATE`: aggregate parallel pipeline results together, value can be "", "! gvametaaggregate name=aggregate ! gvametaconvert name=metaconvert add-empty-results=true ! gvametapublish name=destination file-format=2 file-path=/tmp/results/r$cid_count.jsonl ! fpsdisplaysink video-sink=fakesink sync=true --verbose branch. ! queue !".
+- `PARALLEL_AGGRAGATE`: aggregate parallel pipeline results together, paired use with PARALLEL_PIPELINE, value can be "", "! gvametaaggregate name=aggregate ! gvametaconvert name=metaconvert add-empty-results=true ! gvametapublish name=destination file-format=2 file-path=/tmp/results/r$cid_count.jsonl ! fpsdisplaysink video-sink=fakesink sync=true --verbose branch. ! queue !".
-- `DETECTION_OPTIONS`: extra detection model parameters, value can be "", "gpu-throughput-streams=4 nireq=4 batch-size=1".
+- `DETECTION_OPTIONS`: extra object detection pipeline instruction parameters, value can be "", "gpu-throughput-streams=4 nireq=4 batch-size=1".
-- `CLASSIFICATION_OPTIONS`: extra Classification model parameters, value can be "", "reclassify-interval=1 batch-size=1 nireq=4 gpu-throughput-streams=4".
+- `CLASSIFICATION_OPTIONS`: extra classification pipeline instruction parameters, value can be "", "reclassify-interval=1 batch-size=1 nireq=4 gpu-throughput-streams=4".

-## EV support Open-ovms Workload Only
+## EVs Support Open-ovms Workload Only
-Here is the EV specifically support opencv-ovms workload:
+Here is the list of EVs specifically support opencv-ovms workload:

 - `PIPELINE_PROFILE`: for choosing opencv-ovms workload's pipeline profile to run, values can be listed by `make list-profiles`.

-## EV support both workloads
+## EVs Support Both workloads
-Here is the list of environment variables support both dlstreamer and opencv-ovms workload:
+Here is the list of EVs support both dlstreamer and opencv-ovms workloads:
 - `RENDER_MODE`: for displaying pipeline and overlay CV metadata, value can be 1, 0.
 - `LOW_POWER`: for using GPU usage only based pipeline for Core platforms, value can be 1, 0.
 - `CPU_ONLY`: for overriding inference to be performed on CPU only, value can be 1, 0.